kittennbfive/lkv373-tools/README.md

 # lkv373-tools
 some random tools made while trying to reverse the lkv373-firmware

-Main work: An (incomplete) simulator, see simulate/README.
+Main work: An (incomplete but quite usable) simulator, see simulate/README.
 Based on a custom disassembler written from scratch.

 To learn how to execute C-Code with newlib on the device see custom_firmware for instructions and "Hello World".

+NEW: <br>
-NEW: codeflow/ for making graphical representations of a function.
+-codeflow/ for making graphical representations of a function.<br>
+-a patch to fix the invalid lengths problems Wireshark is complaining about<br>
+-an experimental receiver for the video (with patched firmware)<br>

 -------------------------------------------------------------------------------
 other stuff: